What Paint to Use on a Dresser

 Chalk painted furniture is the hot thing right now.
 I got the chalk painting bug a few years ago, and it’s one reason why I’m painting and selling furniture now.

+It is one of those paints that have claimed to be no prep.
 And to be honest, it does a great job of sticking to most furniture.
-But if there is any shine or slickness to your furniture, it can and will easily scratch off.
+But if there is any shine or slickness to your piece, it can and will easily scratch off.

-Side note: Country Chic Paint is my favorite chalk style paint.
-They are a very generous company, and their eco-friendly paint line has such pretty colors.
-The paint itself has great bonding properties and is so easy to use.
+Side note: Country Chic Paint is my favorite.
+They are a very generous company, and their eco friendly line has such pretty colors.
+The coating itself has great bonding properties and is so easy to use.

 View this makeover – The Green Painted Modern Dresser

-Chalk paint also comes in spray cans.
-Check out how to use spray chalk paint here.
+It also comes in spray cans – check out how to use spray chalk paint here.

 What Paintbrush to Use with Chalk Paint

-Honestly, you can use anything from a dollar store paintbrush to an expensive Annie Sloan paintbrush.
-Each brand of paint has its own paintbrush that they say work best with their paint.
+Honestly, you can use anything from a dollar store brush to an expensive Annie Sloan paintbrush.
+Each brand has its own brush that they say works best with their product.

-But in all reality, you can paint with any brush that you want.
-A dollar store paintbrush will do the job, but it will also create more texture with brush marks in your finish than other paintbrushes.
+But in all reality, you can use anything that you want.
+A dollar store one will do the job, but it will also create more texture with brush marks in your finish than other paintbrushes.

 How to Make Chalk Paint

-For a budget-friendly option, you can make homemade chalk paint!
-After using homemade chalk paint for a few years, this is my favorite homemade chalk paint recipe.
+For a budget friendly option, you can make your own!
+After using it for a few years, this is my favorite homemade chalk paint recipe.

 Favorite Chalk Paint Dresser Makeovers